dobbinsi/solana_intro_proj/README.md

-My first Web3 app on Solana - built with React and Rust Thank you buildspace!
+My first Web3 app on Solana - built with React and Rust.
+Thank you buildspace!

 A few notes from the buildspace lesson: